aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 * A microcontroller module, the Arduino-compatible [SparkFun Pro Micro](https://www.sparkfun.com/products/12640),
 * A custom printed circuit board (PCB).

-For more explanations about making a matrix keyboard, see the article [How to make a keyboard - The matrix](http://blog.komar.be/how-to-make-a-keyboard-the-matrix/) by Michał Trybus.
+For more explanations about making a matrix keyboard, see the blog post [How to make a keyboard - The matrix](http://blog.komar.be/how-to-make-a-keyboard-the-matrix/) by Michał Trybus.